Profession: Queen of England and Ireland

 - 1559-01-15 Elizabeth I crowned Queen of England in Westminster Abbey

 - 1568-05-19 English Queen Elizabeth I arrests Mary, Queen of Scots

 - 1569-10-01 Duke of Norfolk arrested by Queen Elizabeth I for conspiring to marry Mary Queen of Scots

-- 1570-02-25 Pius V excommunicates Queen Elizabeth I of England and absolves her subjects from allegiance to the crown
+- 1570-02-25 Pius V excommunicates Queen Elizabeth I of England for heresy and persecution of English Catholics during her reign.
+Also absolves her subjects from allegiance to the crown.

 - 1571-01-23 Queen Elizabeth I of England opens Royal Exchange in London

 - 1575-01-22 English Queen Elizabeth I grants Thomas Tallis & William Byrd music press monopoly